 Hello darkness, my old friend.

 I appreciate the change of season by the end of summer.
-I am drawn to the orange, brown, maroon tones of fall fashion.
-I love to climb up on a chair to retrieve the crockpot that has been stored over the summer.
+The orange, brown, maroon tones and fabrics of fall fashion make me long for their feel against my skin.
+Climbing on a chair to retrieve the crockpot evokes the aroma of rich umami stews and soups.
 Pumpkin, sweet potato and squash replace the tomatoes, zucchini and corn in the basket in the kitchen.
 Logs are collected and stacked up by the fireplace.
 The paddle board and outdoor furniture are tucked safely away from the elements.
-The outdoor shower pipe is shut off, hopefully in time for the first freeze.
+The outdoor shower pipe is shut off, in time for the first freeze.

-This is the time of year when darkness sets in early.
-The temperature is cool.
-The predominant color is gray.
+This is the time of year when darkness sets in earlier every day.
+Temperatures cool down.
 The decrease in hours of natural sunlight is dramatic.

-The shift may also cause a more intense change in mood, referred to as Seasonal Affective Disorder or SAD.
+The shift may also cause a more intense change in mood, known as Seasonal Affective Disorder or SAD.

 The primary symptoms are:

 If this sounds familiar and has happened more than three years in a row, you may have SAD.
 For some people it is mild and you know you can “ride it out” until spring.
 Others need help.
 SAD is under-diagnosed big time.
 I can’t tell you how many times I have heard adults say they had this their whole life and never thought to treat it.
 With the world battling a pandemic, there has been a marked increase in mood disorders.
 Predictions that the pandemic may worsen in winter compounds the worry.